×

 Work With An Experienced Indiana Bankruptcy Attorney

 When you are preparing to file for Chapter 7 bankruptcy in Indiana, it is important that you get in touch with an experienced bankruptcy attorney to help you make sure that you are eligible for Chapter 7 bankruptcy in the first.
 An experienced bankruptcy attorney can help you assess your eligibility and can help you with the bankruptcy filing process.
-The Chapter 7 bankruptcy attorneys at the Schmidt Whitten & Whitten have many years of experience helping clients file for Chapter 7 bankruptcy and we can help you.
+The Chapter 7 bankruptcy attorneys at the Whitten & Whitten have many years of experience helping clients file for Chapter 7 bankruptcy and we can help you.
 Contact us today.